eerotal/restic-docker-swarm/README.md

 ## Server configuration

-The `restic-docker-swarm:server` image can be configured with the following environment variables.
+The `restic-docker-swarm-server` image can be configured with the following environment variables.

 | Variable                  | Default                             | Description                                                  |